lavvsharma/linkedin_post_examples/README.md

 ## 🛠️ Upcoming Examples

-- Docker Networking & Volumes
+- Docker Networking & Volumes (already demonstrated in `fastapi_postgres_docker_example`)
 - Deploying Docker Apps to the Cloud
+- Local LLM setups & Vector DBs
+- Python automation utilities
+- Microservice-based FastAPI projects

 ## 🙌 Contributions & Feedback

 Spotted something off?
 Got an idea for another example?
-Feel free to open an issue or a pull request.
+Feel free to open an issue or a pull request — always open to feedback and collaboration!

+## 📄 License

+All content in this repository is available under the MIT License.